awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 # Deploying a high\-availability WordPress website with an external Amazon RDS database to Elastic Beanstalk<a name="php-hawordpress-tutorial"></a>

-This tutorial describes how you [launch an Amazon RDS DB instance](AWSHowTo.RDS.md) that is external to AWS Elastic Beanstalk\.
-Then it describes how to configure a high\-availability environment running a WordPress website to connect to it\.
-The website uses Amazon Elastic File System \(Amazon EFS\) as shared storage for uploaded files\.
+This tutorial describes how to [launch an Amazon RDS DB instance](AWSHowTo.RDS.md) that is external to AWS Elastic Beanstalk, then how to configure a high\-availability environment running a WordPress website to connect to it\.
+The website uses Amazon Elastic File System \(Amazon EFS\) as the shared storage for uploaded files\.

 Running a DB instance external to Elastic Beanstalk decouples the database from the lifecycle of your environment\.
-This lets you connect to the same database from multiple environments, swap out one database for another, or perform a blue/green deployment without affecting your database\.
+This lets you connect to the same database from multiple environments, swap out one database for another, or perform a [blue/green deployment](using-features.CNAMESwap.md) without affecting your database\.

+This tutorial was developed with WordPress version 4\.9\.5 and PHP 7\.0\.

 **Topics**
 + [Prerequisites](#php-wordpress-tutorial-prereqs)